 But, we should always remember that elders should do namaste to younger people.
 Only younger people have to do namaste to elders and not vice-versa.

+Anyone can do namaste to Bhagavan Sri Vishnu, or other Devatas (Demigods) or Guru or Elders.
 There are five forms of formal traditional greeting enjoined in the shastras of which doing namaste or namaskaram is one.

 Doing namaste or namaskaram, is understood as divine prostration, but it actually refers to paying auspicious homage as we do today when we greet each other with a namaste or namaskaram.

 Namaste or namaskaram could be just a casual or formal greeting or it could be a culture convention or it could be an act of divinely worship.
+But, there is much more to it than just meeting the eye contact or two ore more person(s).

 In Sanskrit: namaste = नमः + ते । ನಮಃ + ತೆ । namaḥ + te | namah + te = namaste.